ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

   - name: Adam Tunnah
     jobtitle: Costing Engineer
     bio: >-
-      Adam is our costing king, who although is fresh from completing his business apprenticeship, has already played a big part in driving down costs to secure new business.
+      Adam is our costing king who's expertise is driving down costs to secure new business.
+His role is to carry out costings for parts by obtaining prices from suppliers and studying customer drawings to understand labour time.
+He joined in 2018 and has already hugely contributed to winning new contracts.

-      After a busy day at the office, Adam’s way of relaxing is playing a competitive game of COD, and enjoying a KFC Boneless Banquet!
+      Adam is a passionate Tottenham Hotspur fan and Xbox.
     image: /img/team12.png
     interests:
       - xbox